 Once you use your lifetime reserve days, you pay 100 percent of inpatient care costs.
 If you have a Medigap plan, you get an additional 365 lifetime reserve days.

-What Is a Medicare Copay?
+What Is a Medicare Co-pay?

 Co-pay refers to a fixed dollar amount for services, not the percentage charged by co-insurance.
 These costs are common with Medicare Advantage and Part D plans.
 Less common are plans that charge both a co-pay and co-insurance, but they are out there.

-Your co-pay may be $15 for primary care visits and $30 for specialists.
-You may also see higher co-pays for seeing out-of-network providers.
 Under Part D, you typically have a co-pay for covered drugs, with most plans including a tiered co-pay schedule.
 Under the tiered plan, generic and other preferred drugs have a lower co-pay.
 You pay a higher amount as you move up the tier.

 Medicare Out-of-Pocket Limits

-Out-of-pocket limits refer to amount you must spend before your insurer covers 100 percent of your covered healthcare services.
+Out-of-pocket limits refers to amount you must spend before your insurer covers 100 percent of your covered healthcare services.
 Typically, this includes co-pays and co-insurance.
 Some plans include the yearly deductible, but monthly premiums rarely count toward out-of-pocket costs.

 Original Medicare (Parts A and B) does not have a maximum out-of-pocket limit.
 If you have a major illness, your costs could be significant, which is why we recommend a Medigap plan for Original Medicare recipients.